jrief/django-websocket-redis/docs/usage.rst

 Subscribe to Session Notification
 ---------------------------------
-A websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-session``, will be notified if someone publishes a message for a client owning this session key.
+A Websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-session``, will be notified if someone publishes a message for a client owning this session key.

 .. code-block:: python